View Jeanette Orr's Obituary on montgomeryadvertiser.com and share memories

 Born August 15, 1934, in Montgomery, Mrs. Orr was the daughter of the late Hilliard Grady and Florence Mitchell Ward.
 She was preceded in death by her parents; her husband, James Edward Orr, Sr.; siblings, Billy Ward, Carl Ward, H.J.
 Ward, Michael Ward, Virginia Billy, and Helen Ledbetter.

 Jeanette was a loving sister, wife, mother, and grandmother.
 She enjoyed spending time with her family, especially her children and grandchildren.
 When she couldn't be with her family, she would call them on her cell phone.
 Jeanette said the most precious memory in her life is when she accepted Jesus as her Lord and Savior.
 She loved attending church and worship services.
 She was a member of Asbury Methodist Church.
-In her early years she was a secretary for the state of Alabama, and later in life she was in management in the food industry.
-She worked many years at Mama V's Restaurant.
-Her hobbies included traveling (especially going to Montgomery to visit her sister), going to the beach, and playing bingo.
-Her favorite pastime was watching Law and Order SVU.
+In her early years she was a secretary for the state of Alabama.

-Mrs. Orr left behind to cherish her memories, one son; James (Teresa) Orr, Jr., Eufaula; two daughters, Brenda Hanie, Eufaula, Karen Holland, Georgetown, Ga.; one brother, Thomas (Mary) Ward, Birmingham; six grandchildren, Christopher Heath, Chanet (Hunter) Long, Amanda Hanie, Jeremy (Karleigh) Hanie, Jamie (Christy) Orr, Summer Orr; and three great grandchildren, Asher Long, Cason Long, Christian James Orr, and numerous nieces and nephews.
+Mrs. Orr left behind to cherish her memories, one son; James (Teresa) Orr, Jr., Eufaula; two daughters, Brenda Hanie, Eufaula, Karen Holland, Georgetown, Ga.; one brother, Thomas (Mary) Ward, Birmingham; six grandchildren, Christopher Heath, Chanet Long, Amanda Hanie, Jeremy Hanie, Jamie Orr, Summer Orr; and three great grandchildren, Asher Long, Cason Long and Christian James Orr.

-Asked to serve as pallbearers are: Hunter Long, Jeffrey Williams, Marshall Williams, Jeremy Hanie, Jamie Orr, and Mike Ward.